Society of specialists?

 "What to do?" said Lobo

-His demand: The abandonment of populism - and even in this text is more than populist, such as when he speaks of the digital master man or the antisocial Gunter Dueck.
-Or when he cites the CDU politician Jürgen Doetz, who accuses re: publica of "fascistic tendencies" (and about whom I just read interesting news on netzpolitik.org the day before yesterday).
+His demand: the departure from populism - and even in this text is more than populist, for example when he speaks of the digital gentleman or the anti-social Gunter Dueck.
+Or when he quotes the CDU politician Jürgen Doetz, who accuses the re: publica of “fascist tendencies” (and about whom I read something interesting the day before yesterday on netzpolitik.org).

 But only one communication problem?

 Precisely because Lobo has already realized that, annoyingly, there seems to be no alternative.
 Because the people are hard of hearing.
 However, Lobo only knows how not to do it, namely by paying the same with the same.
 After all, he has also recognized that the blame for the deep discussion ditch is not just on one side - and thus exposes the whole dilemma as a communication problem:

-"In spite of all criticizing hybris of the network community, however, one must at least mention that the opposing forces from time to time argue from their own interests, unobjective, populist or even contentwise wrong.
-This should not be trivialized - but it is more common with interest groups.
-Therefore, our discussion behavior should not, after the third provocation, slip into exasperation if we really want to achieve something. "
+“In spite of all the hubris of the network community that is worth criticizing, one must at least mention that the opposing forces occasionally argue inaccurate, populist or even content-wise for their own interests.
+This should not be played down - but it is more the norm for interest groups.
+After the third provocation, our discussion behavior should not slide into pride when we actually want to achieve something. ”